Cannibal Women in the Avocado Jungle of Death: Release

-Cannibal Women in the Avocado Jungle of Death was released on home video in March 15, 1989.
+Cannibal Women in the Avocado Jungle of Death was released on home video on March 15, 1989.

 Reception

 From contemporary reviews, "Lor." of Variety found the film "pack some good laughs (and bad puns) but is unfortunately underproduced, giving Paramount Video an okay rental item."

 Retrospective reviews include The Digital Fix's reviewer, who wrote:

 Cannibal Women is [a] pretty smart picture, with Lawton's screenplay among its major qualities ...
 He's also fairly shrewd when it comes to the casting with Tweed (shortly before her move into 'erotic thriller' territory) capturing just the right tongue-in-cheek tone and Barbeau lending the requisite cult appeal.
 Mistal also acquits herself well — as you would expect from someone with the experience of Return of the Killer Tomatoes behind them — whilst Lawton also had the inspired idea of putting his pal Bill Maher in the male hero role.

 TV Guide granted the movie 2 out of 4 stars: "This film is not nearly as bad as it might have been, thanks largely to the leads.
 Moreover, CANNIBAL WOMEN does manage to be on target with its humor from time to time.
 But there are far more misses than hits as the movie also goes for the corny, the obvious, and the ancient."

 Julian White of Starburst (a British science fiction magazine), rated the movie 6 out of 10 stars, calling it "a light-hearted romp" and saying, "It's all unashamedly joky and facetious, but also very likeable.
 The look of the film is rough and ready ...
 Even the biggest fans of this film would have to admit that director J. F. Lawton is unlikely to go down in history as one of cinema's great visual stylists.
 That said, he's a very capable screenwriter (as he subsequently demonstrated by penning such perennial favourites as Pretty Woman and Under Siege), and there are some surprisingly sophisticated one-liners lurking among the slapstick.
 True, the constant ribbing at feminists now seems very dated, but it's never mean-spirited, and anyway the girls give as good as they get."